 Compensation Committee Interlocks and Insider Participation.
 The Company's Executive Salary Review Committee has the authority to set the compensation of all officers of the Company.
 This Committee generally considers and approves the recommendations of the President.
-The members of the Executive Salary Review Committee are the following non - management directors: Robert C. Brown, M.D., Jerome D. Shaffer, M.D., and Bernard G. Ille.
-During 1997, the Executive Salary Review Committee had one (1) meeting.
+The members of the Executive Salary Review Committee are the following non-management directors: Robert C. Brown, M.D., Jerome D. Shaffer, M.D., and Bernard G. Ille.
+During 1998, the Executive Salary Review Committee had one meeting.

-See "Compensation of Directors "for information concerning compensation paid and options granted to non - employee directors of the Company during 1997 for services as a director to the Company.
+See "Compensation of Directors" for information concerning compensation paid and options granted to non-employee directors of the Company during 1998 for services as a director to the Company.

 Item 12.
-Security Ownership of Certain Beneficial Owners and ----Management.
+Security Ownership of Certain Beneficial Owners and Management.

-The following table shows the total number and percentage of the outstanding shares of the Company's voting Common Stock and voting Preferred Stock beneficially owned as of the close of business on March 31, 1998, with respect to each person (including any "group "as used in Section 13(d)(3) of the Securities Act of 1934, as amended) that the Company knows to have beneficial ownership of more than five percent (5%) of the Company's voting Common Stock and voting Preferred Stock.
-A person is deemed to be the beneficial owner of voting shares of Common Stock of the Company which he or she could acquire within sixty (60) days of the Record Date.
+Security Ownership of Certain Beneficial Owners.
+The following table shows the total number and percentage of the outstanding shares of the Company's voting Common Stock and voting Preferred Stock beneficially owned as of the close of business on March 31, 1999, with respect to each person (including any "group" as used in Section 13(d)(3) of the Securities Act of 1934, as amended) that the Company knows to have beneficial ownership of more than five percent (5%) of the Company's voting Common Stock and voting Preferred Stock.
+A person is deemed to be the beneficial owner of voting shares of Common Stock of the Company which he or she could acquire within sixty (60) days of March 31, 1999.